rezarahem/jupiter-core/README.md

 3. **Login with SSH key**

-   First you need to generate a `SSH key`.
+   First, you need to generate a `SSH key`.

-   <span style="color: yellow;">NOTE</span> You should generate your public/private ssh key pair on your local machine
+   <span style="color: yellow;">NOTE</span> You should generate your public/private SSH key pair on your local machine

    ```bash
    ssh-keygen -t ed25519 -C "your_email@example.com"